 During these cold winter months, your girls have a lot more to worry about than lack of daylight!
 One of the biggest problems which can occur is frostbite.

-First we’re going to take a look at how chickens get frostbite, and then we will look at some of the easiest ways to treat and prevent frostbite.
+First, we’re going to look at how chickens get frostbite, and then we will look at some of the easiest ways to treat and prevent frostbite.

 Please read our Definitive Guide To Keeping Chickens In Winter, for more advice about raising chickens during the winter months.

 What is Frostbite?

 For the core body of a mammal/bird to stay warm in colder climates, the body decreases the amount of blood flow to the extremities.

 In humans, it’s fingers, toes, ears, and noses.
 In chickens, it’s combs, wattles, and feet.

 With the decreased blood flow, the tissues cool down; if they get cold enough, the fluid in and around the cells freezes.